strapi/strapi/docs/v3.x/concepts/draft-and-publish.md

 The draft and publish feature allows you to save your content as a draft, to publish it later.

-## Activating and deactivating the draft and publish feature
+## Activating or deactivating the draft and publish feature

 By default, the draft and publish feature is activated for all newly created collection and single types.
 It is however possible to deactive the feature at content type level (i.e. it can be activated for one content type, but deactivated for another).